 Turns out that it’s quite hard to find 10 excellent duck picture books so I had to add Little Bear, technically an easy reader to get 10.
 I hope that is OK with you!
 I guess what is stranger is that I happen to own most of these books and yet, no one in my family enjoys eating duck.
 Maybe that is what happens when you attach to an anthropomorphic character as appealing as a duck.
 My family also does not like to eat chicken.
 I wonder if we have 10 excellent picture books featuring chickens … stay tuned!
 How about you?
 What animal picture books are you reading over and over?
 Dogs, cats, mice, ducks, chickens?… Please share your favorites!

 10. Make Way for Ducklings by Robert McCloskey

 A classic tale for Bostonians and any visitors with children about the ducklings that come to live at the Boston Public Garden.
 There are bronze sculptures at the Boston Public Garden, worn shiny on top by the bottoms of visiting children who love to sit and pose on them.

 9. Captain Duck by Jez Alborough

-A cute rhyming books that is visually unusual because it has multiple illustrations on each page much like a cartoon strip.
-“Captain” Duck ends up accidentally taking a boat with animals friends out to sea, but all turns out well in the end though it’s clear that Duck is a bit of a scamp!
+A cute rhyming book that is visually unusual because it has multiple illustrations on each page much like a cartoon strip.
+“Captain” Duck ends up accidentally taking a boat with animal friends out to sea, but all turns out well in the end though it’s clear that Duck is a bit of a scamp!